 - the evil scheme against the scattered Jews by Haman, the chief prince of the Persian Empire in the latter 5th century BC. (chapters 38-39)

-- Note: these chapters are mistakenly held up by many modern pastors and pundits as applying to our 21st century, even the current conflict with Iran.
-However, this episode is presented in full detail in the Book of Esther – therefore, it’s history, not prophecy.
+- Note: these chapters are mistakenly held up by many modern pastors and Christians as applying to our 21st century, even the current conflict with Iran.
+However, this episode is presented in full detail in the Book of Esther – therefore, it is history, not prophecy.

 - the figurative temple presence of the kingdom of God in the spirit/heart of all God’s children (chapter 40-48).

-- Jeremiah, a young contemporary of Ezekiel, was living through and prophesying about the same destruction of a disobedient Jewish nation and destruction of Jerusalem by the Babylonian Empire in 586 BC, with more ground-level detail.
+- Jeremiah, a young contemporary of Ezekiel, was living through and prophesying about the same destruction of a disobedient Jewish nation and destruction of Jerusalem by the Babylonian Empire in 586 BC.
+His writing includes more ground-level detail of God’s warnings, the Jewish leaders’ rejection, and aftermath of the devastation.

-- Daniel, yet another young contemporary of both Ezekiel and Jeremiah, lived through the fall and destruction of a disobedient Jewish people and their capital city, Jerusalem, and was actually exiled to Babylon where he prophesied about the coming sequential kingdoms of Babylon, Medes/Persia, Greece, Rome, and then the everlasting Kingdom of God via Jesus, the Messiah.
+- Daniel, yet another young contemporary of both Ezekiel and Jeremiah, lived through the fall and destruction of a disobedient Jewish people and their capital city, Jerusalem, and was actually exiled to Babylon where he described life in exile and prophesied about the coming sequential kingdoms of Babylon, Medes/Persia, Greece, Rome, and then the everlasting Kingdom of God via Jesus, the Messiah.

-- John in Revelation, like Ezekiel and Jeremiah, was delivering a final warning of the end of the Jewish age, i.e., no more temple sacrifices, or Jewish nation, echoed by Paul in his instructional New Testament letters of a new Kingdom for Jews and Gentiles both.
-John delivered a warning to local Christian churches (chapters 1-3) and, like a legal indictment, prophesied of the soon coming final judgment and destruction of a very disobedient Jewish nation, as they had rejected and killed Jesus, the Messiah.
-This came to pass in excruciating horror as 1.1 million Jews were killed by the Romans in AD 70 – a generation after Jesus predicted it Himself in Matthew 24).
+- John in Revelation, like Ezekiel and Jeremiah, was delivering a final warning and then a resurrected Christ’s indictment and pronounced punishment ending the Jewish age, not the end of the world.
+John uses Old Testament references, e.g., Gog, Megiddo (Armageddon) as past points of God’s judgment of the Jews.
+So, now no more temple, or animal sacrifices, or Jewish nation, echoed by Paul the Apostle in his instructional New Testament letters of a new Kingdom for Jews and Gentiles both.
+Yes, Jesus was coming back, soon – in judgment.
+John delivered a warning to local Christian churches (chapters 1-3) and, like a legal indictment, prophesied of the soon coming final judgment and destruction of the very disobedient Jewish nation, as they had rejected and killed Jesus, the Messiah.
+This came to pass in excruciating horror as up to 1.1 million Jews were killed (Josephus) by the Romans in AD 70 – a generation after Jesus accurately predicted it Himself in Matthew 24.
+Seen in this light, the parables of Jesus about the returning Master make a lot more sense.

 So, What About the Book of ESTHER?